 - Certified personal trainer

-- My experience ranges widely: I’ve achieved a documented double-bodyweight deadlift (beltless, at age 59), I’m the oldest participant in my weekly parkour and Olympic lifting classes, and am also an Osteofit evaluator.
+- My experience ranges widely: I’ve achieved a documented double-bodyweight deadlift (beltless, at age 59), I’ve been the oldest participant in weekly parkour and Olympic classes, now BJJ, and am also an Osteofit evaluator.

 - This allows me to bring a unique perspective to my 8,500+ documented hours of personal training delivered (as of December 31/2024) and 2,000+ hours of teaching classes